MicrosoftDocs/mslearn-xamarin-forms-master-detail-navigation/README.md

 # Microsoft Learn: Display relationships in Xamarin.Forms with master-detail navigation

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Display relationships in Xamarin.Forms with master-detail navigation** Microsoft Learn module.
+This project contains the source code for the [**Display relationships in Xamarin.Forms with master-detail navigation**](https://docs.microsoft.com/learn/modules/display-relationships-in-xamarin-forms-with-master-detail-navigation/) Microsoft Learn module.

 # Contributing